shangxinbo/vue-datetimepicker/README.md

 ## Use

-It's a **single-file components** for vue.You must use it with webpack,babel and vue-loader to run.So I assume that you have node v4+ and npm v3+
+It's a **single-file component** for Vue.You should use it with webpack,babel and vue-loader to run.So I assume that you have node v4+ and npm v3+

 ```shell
 npm install --save shangxinbo/vue-datetimepicker